A step-by-step guide to create a file for the database

 Here is an example of what a working .csv file should look like:

 *In OpenOffice/LibreOffice, select comma as separator.
 In Excel, if the file is not well displayed, go in 'Data', then 'text to columns'.
 Select 'delimited' and click on 'next'.
 Then select 'comma' under delimiter.

-The Montreal White Dwarf Database is produced and maintained by Prof. Patrick Dufour (Université de Montréal) and Dr. Simon Blouin (LANL).
-Please send database updates, corrections, suggestions or bug reports to email@example.com.
+The Montreal White Dwarf Database is produced and maintained by Prof. Patrick Dufour (Université de Montréal) and Dr. Simon Blouin (University of Victoria).
+Please send database updates, corrections, suggestions or bug reports to firstname.lastname@example.org.